 Cervical foraminal narrowing is the narrowing of the foraminal canal in the cervical spine.
 The foraminal canal is a small passageway on either side of the vertebrae that allows nerves to exit the spine.
 When this canal narrows, a nerve could become pinched or trapped, resulting in chronic pain and symptoms.

-Pain associated with cervical foraminal narrowing develops slowly, over several years.
-In its early stages, discomfort may arise only occasionally and may be associated with a particular activity such as riding a bicycle or sitting at a desk for an extended period of time.
-It may initially be misinterpreted as a muscle strain in the areas of the neck or upper back.
-However, foraminal narrowing (or stenosis) means the space available for nerve roots to exit the spinal cord is becoming restricted.
-The foramina (singular: foramen) are openings on either side of the vertebrae that allow for the passage of nerve roots that branch off the spinal cord.
-Injury can narrow these apertures, but this narrowing is usually caused by years of wear and tear borne by the anatomical components of the spine.
+Pain associated with cervical foraminal narrowing may develop gradually over several years.
+In its early stages, discomfort may arise only occasionally and may be associated with a particular activity, such as riding a bicycle or sitting at a desk for an extended period of time.
+Symptoms may initially be misinterpreted as a muscle strain in the areas of the neck or upper back.
+However, these mild symptoms can transform into pain that affects multiple areas of the body beyond just the neck.

-As the anatomical components of the spine age, they become more prone to inflammation or deterioration.
-Joints can become enlarged and intervertebral discs can lose their elasticity and begin to bulge or herniate.
-This degeneration is not always a cause for concern; only if neural activity becomes compromised will symptoms arise.
-If, however, a nerve root becomes compressed because of foraminal narrowing, it can produce debilitating pain, tingling, numbness, or muscle weakness.
-If the foramina within the cervical (neck) region become restricted, it can produce symptoms in the following areas of the body:
+If a nerve root becomes compressed due to foraminal narrowing, it can produce debilitating pain, tingling, numbness or muscle weakness.
+If the foramina within the cervical (neck) region become restricted and nerve roots are pinched, it can produce symptoms in the following areas of the body: